ISBArch/ISBArch.github.io/chat.md

 This should then make it possible for you and other members to see each other messages.

 _Thanks to Karine Tache and Adria Breu for reporting the issue and solutions_

+### I cannot receive messages from other accounts, be added to the groups and have other issues when interacting with other members.

+Please check that your account is indeed on [https://matrix.to/#/#isba:archaeo.social](https://matrix.to/#/#isba:archaeo.social) server not on any other matrix server.
+You can see that by checking your profile (right top you click your profile picture > All settings > Account): @[i]username[/i]:archaeo.social (NOT for example @[i]username[/i]:matrix.org).
+If you have problems communicating with somebody else, it is possible that they are on a wrong server: please let them know via other means (email).